Coolbellup, Western Australia: Geography

-Coolbellup is bounded by Winterfold Road (named after The Winterfold Estate, which was the home of the Healy family) to the north, Stock Road (originally part of a stock route from Robb Jetty to Midland Junction) to the west, North Lake Road to the east, and Forrest Road (named after Sir John Forrest, then the Surveyor General of Western Australia) and the Roe Highway reservation to the south.
+Coolbellup is bounded by Winterfold Road (named after the Winterfold Estate, which was the home of the Healy family) to the north, Stock Road (originally part of a stock route from Robb Jetty to Midland Junction) to the west, North Lake Road to the east, and Forrest Road (named after John Forrest, then the Surveyor General of Western Australia) and the Roe Highway reservation to the south.
 The main streets within Coolbellup are Coolbellup Avenue, Counsel Road, Cordelia Avenue, Hargreaves Road, Antigonus Street and Waverley Road.

 The natural features of the area include gentle undulating land with the highest points in the Coolbellup Avenue Waverley Road area.

 The only water features are lakes located at North and Bibra Lake, although these are no longer in the Coolbellup locality.

 Facilities

-Recreation/community
+Recreation and community

 There are a number of parks with Coolbellup.
 The main park, Len Packham Reserve, located on Waverley Road to the rear of the Coolbellup Shopping Centre is used for little league soccer training and the park also has basketball courts and a skatepark.
 Also adjacent to the shops, on Cordelia Avenue is the Coolbellup library.
 The other main park is Tempest Reserve on Coolbellup Avenue, home of the Coolbellup Australian Football Club.